autometrics-dev/autometrics-py/README.md

   # ...
 ```

+## The `caller` Label

-Autometrics keeps track of instrumented functions calling each other.
-If you have a function that calls another function, metrics for later will include `caller` label set to the name of the autometricised function that called it.
+Autometrics keeps track of instrumented functions that call each other.
+If you have a function `get_users` that calls another function `db.query`, the metrics for latter will include a label `caller="get_users"`.

+This allows you to drill down into the metrics for the functions that a given function calls.
+In this example, you could investigate the latency of the database queries that `get_users` makes.

 ## Settings